 When that period did finally come in November, it was very light and only lasted two days.

 Then, I had a semi-light four-day period in December.
 Forty-five days later.

 I had always assumed I would be irregular once I went off the pill, but jeeze!

 Anyway, about four weeks after that December period, I had really sharp pains in the lower right side of my pelvic area (AKA my right ovary).
-The pain was SHARP, and I just knew it wasn’t oncoming-period cramps.
+The pain was SHARP, unlike normal cramps, and somehow I just knew it wasn’t oncoming-period cramps.
 I had such a strong feeling that I was ovulating that, despite the pain, I forced Husband to have sex with me.

 You can’t force the willing.

 The next day, I started to experience extremely sensitive nipples.

 This went on and on for, like, five days.